Power (play)

 Power is a play by the British playwright Nick Dear.
 It is set in the court of King Louis XIV of France.
-It deals with the intrigue and tension of the court and explores the events and ideas that led Luis XIV to take full control of government and become an absolute monarch.
+It deals with the intrigue and tension of the court and explores the events and ideas that led Louis XIV to take full control of government and become an absolute monarch.

 The play is essentially a drama, but also contains a great deal of comedy and innuendo.

 Power was first performed by the Royal National Theatre at the Cottesloe Theatre on July 3, 2003, and the original cast was: